-The Black Lives Matter Too Committee was formed after the murder of George Floyd in May, 2020.
-We have seen and experienced the sin of racism and the injustices that have affected people of color for far too long and demand change.
+The Black Lives Matter Too Committee was formed after the murder of George Floyd in May 2020.
+We have seen and experienced the sin of racism and the injustices that have affected people of color for far too long, and we demand change.

 Our goals are three-fold: